M3-org/research/README.md

 ### Previous Meets

+#### M3 1.0

-M3 meets every other week on Sundays at 6pm PST in Mozilla Hubs.
-Each M3 meet has a full write-up along with the archived agenda, full livestream VOD, clips of individual lightning talks and discussions, images taken in Hubs, and Hubs text log from Discord.
+M3 used to meet every other week on Sundays at 6pm PST in Mozilla Hubs.
+Each M3 meet aimed to have a full write-up along with the archived agenda, full livestream VOD, clips of individual lightning talks and discussions, images taken in Hubs, and Hubs text log from Discord.

 > The checkmarks signal whether or not the meet has a completed write-up yet.